Centre for Port and Maritime History projects and exhibitions

 To accompany the exhibition, Emma Roberts has edited and written the main essay of a book that also acts as a catalogue for the exhibition.
 The book includes an essay by Andrew Holness, the Prime Minister of Jamaica, as well as another by iconic art historian, Edward Lucie-Smith (and other essays whose authors address issues of colonisation and diaspora).
 This book is published by Liverpool University Press and an online book launch occurred on 17 February, organised by Liverpool John Moores University.

 Artist-in-Residence, Desanna Watson, visited from Jamaica and stayed for one month in order to work alongside the exhibition.
 One of her own art works was part of the exhibition, but was displayed in the satellite site of the John Lennon Art and Design Building (Liverpool John Moores University).
 Desanna is an artist and art teacher in Kingston, Jamaica, and she will be running workshops with schools, community groups and university students to illuminate the themes of the exhibition.
-Her own art work is about the impact of colonisation in Jamaica (e.g. streets bearing the names of slavers), and her work in this area preceded the recent discussions on this topic that were part of the #BlackLivesMatter movement.
+Her own art work is about the impact of colonisation in Jamaica (for example streets bearing the names of slavers), and her work in this area preceded the recent discussions on this topic that were part of the #BlackLivesMatter movement.

 Three Queens Celebration Event